gw2efficiency/item-value/README.md

 :construction: **This is not supported yet.** :construction:

 The value of a crafting profession equals the cost of leveling the crafting profession to that rating.

+### Private Guilds ("Guild Bank")

+:construction: **This is not supported yet.** :construction:

+In the case the account owns a private guild, which is defined by a guild with the **account as the only member**, all the items in the guild vault count to the account value with their specific value.

+The amount of people owning a private guild bank with guild halls unlocked / upgrading their guild is extremely small.
+Because this does not justify the effort needed, Treasury as well as Upgrades are ignored in the value calculation.

 ## (TODO) Deploy timeline